Everything-Explained/SAI/notes/concepts/Question.md

 A Question is a sentence that starts with any of the following: Who, What, When, Where, and Why.
-You can see the [[Query Words#Words|list of words]] that are used to deduce a question.
+You can see the full [[Query Words#Words|list of words]] that are used to deduce a question.

 ## Nature
-All questions are composites of other words which have a subject and context.
-SAI does its best to extract only the relevant parts of a question and converting them into a code, which can then be accessed later to reference an answer to that question.
+All questions are composed of words which convey a subject and context.
+SAI does its best to extract only the relevant parts of a question and convert them into a code, which can then be accessed later to reference an answer to that question.

 ## Restraints
 Questions, when written, usually have a question-mark at the end to signify that it's a question.
 In order to force a predictable pattern of questioning, question-marks are ignored in favor of [[Query Words#Words|Query Words]].
 Any sentence that starts with these words are considered questions and will be parsed as such.